Osborn, J. B.

 In order to understand the development of gifted children, it is necessary to understand different levels of ability, both in intellect and other domains, and how the level of the child's ability interacts with the need for modifications in education, in parenting and in social relationships.
 Until there is a consensus about the most productive academic, home, and social environment in which to nurture the gifted child's talents and abilities, parents themselves may be most responsible for ensuring that their children's actual abilities are recognized and openly acknowledged and the children themselves are challenged and accepted.

-Institute for the Academic Advancement of Youth at John Hopkins University, www.jhu.edu/~gifted/
+Center for Talented Youth at John Hopkins University, http://cty.jhu.edu/

 Books of interest to parents